granule-project/granule/source/Repl/README.md

 ## Getting Started

-To use the REPL you can use stack with the following command
+To use the REPL you can use Stack with the following command
 ```
 stack ghci source\Repl\Repl.hs
 ```
-next enter `repl` into prompt
+Next enter `repl` into prompt

 ## REPL Commands and Use